Mike Mather is an Emmy-winning and Murrow-winning investigative reporter.

 -Proved Norfolk city leaders were not telling the full truth about the death of a police recruit.
 The city’s police chief later lost his job.

 -Tracked down a murderous fugitive in Russia and secured the man’s return to the United States.
 He was convicted.

 -Exposed a broken system that allowed a Norfolk auctioneer to repeatedly pocket clients’ money, without consequences.
 Mike’s story led to a state investigation and felony charges.

-- Gaining a pardon for a Virginia man wrongfully convicted or rape.
+-Gained a pardon for a man wrongfully convicted of rape.

-- Uncovering fatal mistakes in Virginia Beach’s foster-care system that led to the death of a child.
-The state launched an investigation because of Mike’s stories.
+-Uncovered fatal mistakes in Virginia Beach’s foster-care system that led to the death of a child.
+The state launched an investigation because of Mike’s stories, and the director resigned.